briprowe/lein-s3-repo/README.md

 When run outside a project, s3-repo discovers credentials by looking for them in `S3_REPO_USERNAME` and `S3_REPO_PASSPHRASE`.
-Alternatively, you can -specify your username and passphrase in the `:username` and `:passphrase` keywords, respectively.
+Alternatively, you can specify your username and passphrase in the `:username` and `:passphrase` keywords, respectively.

 ## License